New The Ultimate Guide to AI Max: 1 year of AI Max for Google Search

 %

-Overall Google Ads efficiency across Europe currently indicates a stable cost trajectory against a dropping conversion rate as we move through March 2026.
+Overall Google Ads efficiency across Europe currently indicates a declining cost trajectory against a dropping conversion rate as we move through late March 2026.

 EXECUTIVE SUMMARY